wdhdev/website/README.md

 # Personal Website
-A website displaying some information about me
+A website displaying some information about me.